Jan Kliment: Sigma Olomouc

 On 31 May 2024, Kliment as a free agent signed a two-year contract with Sigma Olomouc.

 Kliment made his debut for Sigma Olomouc on 20 July and scored both goals in a 2–0 league victory over České Budějovice.
 He made an impressive start to his time at Sigma Olomouc, scoring nine goals in his first nine league matches for the club and adding a further two goals in his first Czech Cup match of the season.

 International career

 On 20 June 2015, Kliment scored a hat-trick for the Czech under-21 team in a 4–0 win over Serbia in the group stage of the 2015 UEFA European Under-21 Championship at Letná Stadium in Prague.
 He was awarded the Golden Boot as highest goalscorer of the tournament with 3 goals.

 Kliment debuted for the Czech senior squad on 1 September 2017 in the 2018 FIFA World Cup qualification match against Germany.

 In October 2024, following his good start to the 2024–25 season, Kliment was called up to the national team for the first time in seven years for 2024–25 UEFA Nations League matches against Albania and Ukraine.
 On his eighth appearance for the Czech Republic, Kliment scored his first international goal, striking with a header in the 95th minute of a 4–0 World Cup qualification victory against Gibraltar in Portugal.

+On 26 March 2026, Kliment came on as a substitute against the Republic of Ireland in the 2026 FIFA World Cup play-off semi-final.
+The match finished 2–2 after extra time, and Kliment scored the decisive penalty as the Czech Republic won the shoot-out 4–3 to reach the play-off final against Denmark.
+The Czech Republic went on to beat Denmark on penalties in the play-off final to qualify for the 2026 FIFA World Cup, their first appearance at the finals since 2006.
+Kliment was named in the Czech Republic's preliminary squad for the tournament but was not included in the final squad.